alexis974/ImagIn/README.md

 # ImagIn
-ImagIn is a free and open-source software design to be used for beginner and intermidiate photographer.
+ImagIn is a free and open-source software designed to be used for beginner and intermidiate photographer.
 The purpose of the software is to combine both calibration and retouch tools it the same place.
 This project is made by four second year student of EPITA